DCM-UPB/QNets/benchmarks/README.md

 This directory contains benchmarks to test the performance of certain parts of the library.
 The `common` subfolder contains common source code and script files that are used by the individual benchmarks in `bench_*` folders.

+A conda environment that can be used to run the python script is available as `conda-env.yml`

 Currently there are the following benchmarks:

    `bench_actfs_deriv`: Benchmark of activation function derivative calculation for various activation functions.